Jubeng/macebook/README.md

 1. Clone this repository, https://github.com/Jubeng/macebook.
 2. Run `composer install`
 3. Create a database for macebook.
-4. after that, run `php artisan migrate:fresh` to create table and populate users table.
+4. after that, run `php artisan migrate:fresh` to create table and populate users table or use this SQL file: https://github.com/Jubeng/macebook/blob/master/public/sqlFile/macebook.sql
 5. You can now use Postman to use the API.